The session login/logout prototype available in library LOGINOUT can be used in CGI applications of your own.

 4. Developing the session logon CGI program

-5. Developing the other CGI programs
+5. Developing other CGI programs

 1. Command LOGINOUT/SETLIB